Alcohol in Australia: Consumption

 Alcohol is the most widely consumed drug in Australia and is frequently available at social and cultural activities.
 On a per capita scale, 10.3 litres of pure alcohol were consumed by each Australian in 2010.
 The average amongst OECD countries was 9.1 litres.
 Beer was the most preferred beverage, followed by wine, spirits and pre-mixed beverages.
-Retail sales for alcohol including GST in the 2011/12 financial year totalled A$18,135 million.
+Retail sales for alcohol including GST in the 2011/12 financial year totalled A$18.135 billion.
 In 2012, XXXX Gold was Australia's top-selling as measured by the volume of sales.

 In 2010, the National Drug Strategy Household Survey found that 7.2% of the Australian population drank alcohol each day.
 Males were found to drink on daily basis at twice the rate of females and were more likely to drink quantities which posed a health risk.
 One recent survey of teenagers in Australia has shown a decrease in binge drinking across the age group since 2005.
 Another survey in Victoria revealed drinking rates were increasing for young people despite it being illegal.
 In 2010, 18- to 29-year-olds were the age group most likely to drink at harmful levels.

 There are numerous factors that contribute to the rate of alcohol consumption in rural Australia.
 Studies have found a variety of economic and social factors result in a higher rate of alcohol consumption.
 Economically, factors such as lower income, level of education, lack of infrastructure, and a higher availability of alcohol are all known to affect alcohol consumption rates.
 Social factors also play a large role with the normality and social acceptability of alcohol consumption in rural areas often leading to drinking beginning at a much younger age.
 Gender has also been found to play a large role in rural communities, with a sense of masculinity seen to heavily influence people.